 Ceramco is a turnkey manufacturer of molded technical ceramic products.
-Bring us the drawing or CAD file1 of your custom ceramic part and we’ll do the rest.
+Bring us the drawing or CAD file1 of your OEM ceramic part and we’ll do the rest.
 Our in-house toolmakers are world class.
 The tool room equipment at Ceramco blends current technology with our expertise.
-The result is years of continuous and consistent custom ceramic parts matching the customer’s specifications.
+The result is years of continuous and consistent OEM ceramic parts matching the customer’s specifications.

 Accurate tool making is fundamental to the heart of our ceramics molding process: near-net shaping.
 The ability to mold a shape “near-net” requires a tool that yields a green body very close to its final shape, with little waste and requiring minimal follow-up machining.
 Ceramco’s investment in CNC equipment such as our conversational CNC Lathe and full 3-axis CNC mill and up-to-date CAD-CAM software (Solidworks and Surfcam®) provides the platform to deliver those tools.
 The finished tooling is the property of the customer, with the associated confidentiality and privacy issues assured.